The Hardest Thing To Write About — my son’s initial autism diagnosis &late regression

 And in his place we had our severely classically autistic son that can barely sit still, climbs on everything, plays with his saliva, has a low attention span, and hasn’t made any significant forward progress in years

-Basically the Kyle I write about and you all know and love today. :-)
+Basically the king that I write about and you all know and love today. 🙂

 And that’s it.
 We have no explanation.
 Nobody does.